-Prepayment may be cheap as long as you control the marketing channel, but when you try to make it even cheaper by selling prepayment tokens through third parties (such as banks and supermarkets) it can rapidly become expensive, complicated, and risky.
-This is largely because of the security engineering problems created by mutual mistrust between the various organizations involved.

-Changes to a business process can be very expensive if they affect the security infrastructure.
-For example, the requirement to sell meter tokens other than at local shops, to support commuters, was not anticipated and was costly to implement.

-Recycle technology if possible, as it's likely to have fewer bugs than something designed on a blank sheet of paper.
-Much of what we needed for prepayment metering was borrowed from the world of cash machines.

-Use multiple experts.
-One expert alone can not usually span all the issues, and even the best will miss things.

-No matter what is done, small mistakes with large consequences will still creep in.
+- prepayment may be cheap so long as you control the marketing channel, but when you try to make it even cheaper by selling prepayment tokens through third parties (such as banks and supermarkets) it can rapidly become expensive, complicated and risky.
+This is largely because of the security engineering problems created by mutual mistrust between the various organizations involved; - changes to a business process can be very expensive if they affect the security infrastructure.
+For example, the requirement to sell meter tokens other than at local shops, to support commuters, was not anticipated and was costly to implement; - recycle technology if you can, as it's likely to have fewer bugs than something designed on a blank sheet of paper.
+Much of what we needed for prepayment metering was borrowed from the world of cash machines; - use multiple experts.
+One expert alone can not usually span all the issues, and even the best will miss things; - no matter what is done, small mistakes with large consequences will still creep in.
 So you absolutely need prolonged field testing.
 This is where many errors and impracticalities will first make themselves known.

 Meters are a good case study for ticketing.
-Transport ticketing, theater ticketing, and even sports ticketing may be larger applications, but I don't know of any publicly available studies of their failure modes.
-In many cases, the end systems-such as the meters or turnstiles-are fairly soft, so our main concern is to prevent large-scale fraud.
+Transport ticketing, theater ticketing and even sports ticketing may be larger applications but I don't know refund the amount the customer claims was on the card, or tell her to get lost of any publicly available studies of their failure modes.
+In many cases, the end systems - such as the meters or turnstiles - are fairly soft, so our main concern is to prevent large scale fraud.
 This means paying a lot of attention to the intermediate servers such as vending machines, and hardening them to ensure they will resist manipulation and tampering.
 One still does what one economically can to prevent people developing efficient systematic attacks on the end systems that are too hard to detect.

-We'll now look at a class of applications where there are severe and prolonged attacks on end systems, which must therefore be made much more tamper-resistant than electricity meters.
-The threat model includes sensor manipulation, service denial, accounting fiddles, procedural defeats, and the corruption of operating staff.
+We'll now look at a class of applications where there are severe and prolonged attacks on end systems which must therefore be made much more tamper resistant than electricity meters.
+The threat model includes sensor manipulation, service denial, accounting fiddles, procedural defeats and the corruption of operating staff.
 This exemplary field of study is vehicle monitoring systems.